koszullab/serpentine/README.md

 Executing the command `serpentine  --help` will give you a brief help of the command line tool.
 For a detailed reference to the python library functions, please read the [documentation](https://serpentine.readthedocs.io/en/latest/).

+To understand the tool, please read the article on [Bioinformatics](https://academic.oup.com/bioinformatics/article-abstract/doi/10.1093/bioinformatics/btaa249/5822880).

 For a full-fledged analysis, consider running the [slitherine](https://gitlab.pasteur.fr/gmillot/slitherine) pipeline.

 ## Authors